What's new in SQL Server 2017

 SQL Server 2017 includes many new Database Engine features, enhancements, and performance improvements.

-clr strict securityfeature described in CTP 2.0. sp_add_trusted_assembly, sp_drop_trusted_assembly, and sys.trusted_asssemblies are added to support the white list of trusted assemblies (RC1).
+clr strict securityfeature described in CTP 2.0. sp_add_trusted_assembly, sp_drop_trusted_assembly, and sys.trusted_asssemblies are added to support the list of trusted assemblies (RC1).

 - Resumable online index rebuild resumes an online index rebuild operation from where it stopped after a failure (such as a failover to a replica or insufficient disk space), or pauses and later resumes an online index rebuild operation.
 See ALTER INDEX and Guidelines for online index operations.
 (CTP 2.0)